Edward Simpson (forger): Forgeries

-In London in 1859, Jack was accused of forgery by Professor Tennant.
-The professor, fascinated by the hard-to-detect forgeries, persuaded Jack to describe his manufacturing methods to members of the Geological and Archaeological Societies.
+In London in 1859, Simpson was accused of forgery by Professor Tennant.
+The professor, fascinated by the hard-to-detect forgeries, persuaded Simpson to demonstrate his manufacturing methods to members of the Geologists' Association.

 Notoriety

-Edward's reputation following his incarceration in 1867, as recorded in the Whitby Gazette:

-'"After moving to London, Flint Jack sold artefacts to museums and other serious collections across the country, including numerous pieces to the British Museum itself."
+After moving to London, Simpson sold artefacts to museums and other collections across the country, including pieces to the British Museum.
+On 19 March 1867 the Whitby Gazette reported on his trial and conviction:

-'"Flint Jack – A notorious Yorkshireman – one of the greatest impostors of our times – was last week sentenced to 12 months imprisonment for felony at Bedford.
+Flint Jack – A notorious Yorkshireman – one of the greatest impostors of our times – was last week sentenced to 12 months imprisonment for felony at Bedford.
 The prisoner gave the name of Edward Jackson, but his real name is Edward Simpson, of Sleights, Whitby, although he is equally well known as John Wilson, of Burlington, and Jerry Taylor, of Billery-dale, Yorkshire Moors.
 Probably no man is wider known than Simpson is under his aliases in various districts – viz.
-'Old Antiquarian', 'Fossil Willy', 'Bones', 'Shirtless','Cockney Bill', and 'Flint Jack', the latter name universally.
+'Old Antiquarian', 'Fossil Willy', 'Bones', 'Shirtless', 'Cockney Bill', and 'Flint Jack', the latter name universally.
 Under one or other of these designations Edward Simpson is known throughout England, Scotland and Ireland – in fact, wherever geologists or archaeologists resided, or wherever a museum was established, there did Flint Jack assuredly pass off his forged fossils and antiquities.
 He imbibed, however, a liking for drink, and he admits that from that cause his life for 20 years past has been one of great misery.
 To supply his cravings for liquor he set about the forging of both fossils and antiquities about 23 years ago.
 In 1859, during one of his trips to London, Flint Jack was charged by Professor Tennant with the forgery of antiquities.
-He confessed, and was introduced on the platform of various societies, and exhibited the simple mode of his manufacture of spurious flints."
+He confessed, and was introduced on the platform of various societies, and exhibited the simple mode of his manufacture of spurious flints.

-As news of Jack's forgeries spread, his business suffered badly.
-An 1871 edition of The Antiquary warned of his presence in North Yorkshire and noted that "His present trade is the vending of arrow-heads made of bottle-glass, which he works with even more skill than flint, and which he is disposing of by the score", warnings were also published of his presence in Stamford where he was making flints, monastic seals and rings, and noted his incarceration for a month at Northallerton.
+As news of Simpson's forgeries spread, his business suffered badly.
+An 1871 edition of The Antiquary warned of Flint Jack's presence in North Yorkshire and noted that "[h]is present trade is the vending of arrow-heads made of bottle-glass, which he works with even more skill than flint, and which he is disposing of by the score".
+Warnings were also published of his presence in Stamford where he was making flints, monastic seals and rings, and noted his incarceration for a month at Northallerton.

-The last known sighting of Flint Jack was in Malton magistrates' court on 21 February 1874.
+The last known sighting of Simpson was in Malton magistrates' court on 21 February 1874.